Welcome to Birch Class - Year 5 and 6!

 Who teaches in Birch Class?

-Birch is taught by myself and Miss Tarry.
-We are assisted by Mrs Aldridge and Mrs Durrant.
-Miss Tarry teaches Birch Class Science on Monday afternoons.
-On Wednesday afternoons, Mrs Durrant takes the class for PE and music.
+Birch is taught by myself but I am assisted by Mrs Aldridge (Class TA) and Mrs Durrant (PE).
+On Tuesday afternoons, Mrs Durrant takes the class for PE and music.

 What does my child need to bring to school with them?

 By the end of Key Stage 2, we expect and promote children to be taking responsibility for organising themselves and becoming increasingly independent.
 We all promote the idea of keeping our school environment tidy and making Tunstead Primary School a great place to learn.
-Pupils are welcome to bring in their own colouring pencils from home, but these must be kept in their trays.
+During the current Covid restirictions, pupils are not able too bring in their own colouring pencils from home.
+We will proide them with everything that they need!

 What does a day in Birch look like?

 During the mornings, we will focus on our foundation subjects which include maths, whole class guided reading, GPS (grammar, punctuation and spelling) and writing.

 During the afternoons, we will spend time exploring our core subjects through our topic work.
 Our topics will engage with history, geography, art, design and technology, science and computing.
 For an overview of the lessons taught this term, click on the links below.

 When is homework handed in?